The Scientific Center of Kuwait & Kuwait Foundation for the Advancement of Science

 1001 Inventions partners with the Library of Alexandria

 United Nations 'International Year of Light 2015' to highlight 1,000 years of optics

 Global record achieved for a 1001 Inventions exhibition

 Visiting schools report positive engagement with science exhibition

 Award-winning production arrives in the Saudi capital

 Professor George Saliba Lectures

-George Saliba has been a Professor of Arabic and Islamic Science at the Department of Middle East and Asian Languages and Cultures, Columbia University, New York, United States, since 1979.
+George Saliba has been a Professor of Arabic Science at the Department of Middle East and Asian Languages and Cultures, Columbia University, New York, United States, since 1979.